HopkinsIDD/flepimop-documentation/gitbook/gempyor/model-description.md

 #### Age groups

-To describe an SEIR-type disease that spreads and progresses differently among children versus adults, one may want to repeat each compartment of the model for each of the two age groups (C – Children, A – Adults), creating an age-stratified model:
+To describe an SEIR-type disease that spreads and progresses differently among children versus adults, one may want to repeat each compartment of the model for each of the two age groups (C – Children, A – Adults), creating an age-stratified model

 $$
 S_C \xrightarrow{S_C (\beta_{CC} I_C/N_C + \beta_{AC} I_A/N_A)} E_C \xrightarrow{\sigma_C E_C} I_C \xrightarrow{\gamma_C I_C} R_C,